Vegan Raspberry Cheesecake Bars

 - Line an 8×8 inch pan with parchment paper.

-- In a food processor, blend the pecans, oats, dates, and salt until it forms a dough.
+- In a food processor, blend the walnuts, oats, dates, cinnamon and salt until it forms a dough.
 You should be able to press the dough together with your fingertips.
-If it is too dry, add a small spoon of water.
+If it is too dry, add a few more dates and blend again.

 - Press the dough down into your pan, until it coats the entire bottom of the pan.
 Place the pan in the freezer while you prepare the rest of your ingredients.

-- Add the coconut oil, maple syrup, lemon juice, lemon zest, and vanilla and continue to whip until incorporated.
+- Add the cashews, coconut milk, coconut oil, maple syrup, lemon juice, lemon zest and vanilla extract to a blender (or food processor) and blend until completely smooth.

-- Place your vegan raspberry cheesecake bars into the freezer to firm up for 2-3 hours.
+- Place your vegan raspberry cheesecake bars into the freezer to firm up for 4 hours, or overnight.

 Nutrition